NatalieYaspo/SVG-Logo-Maker/README.md

 ## Description

-This is a command link application that will generage a .svg logo based on user inputs.
+This is a command line application that will generate a .svg logo based on user inputs.

 ## Table of Contents